trackabout/login-ad/login-ad.md

-# TrackAbout Test Release Notes (01/2025)
+# What's New (February 2025 Release Notes)

 ## TrackAbout Web

 #### Enhancements

 -   **Override Date & Time** — You now have the option to disable the user’s ability to change (override) the current date and time in various places around the app.
 Contact TrackAbout Support to disable the _Override Date & Time_ option on any of the following:

     -   Create Fill Action